 Does World Land Trust have places available in events like the London Marathon?

 Charity places in the London Marathon are very hard to obtain and if you would like to run for us, you will have to enter through the general ballot.
-However, we're delighted to be able to offer places in the Great Manchester Run and the Great South Run for 2013, and if we have indications of interest from our supporters may also take up places in the 2013 Royal Parks Half Marathon.

 How should I collect money?

 It really helps us if you can use our online fundraising facilities, but if you’d like a paper sponsorship form please contact email@example.com.
 We do ask our fundraisers not to collect funds through their own websites and third party bank/PayPal accounts.

 Can you supply collection boxes?

 Yes, we can supply collection boxes to individual fundraisers and corporate supporters.
 You will need to confirm in writing that you agree to our collection box policy, and in particular that